Last Updated on June 18, 2026 by I Love Spanish Club

 Both words translate to “for” in English — but in Spanish they are completely different and cannot be swapped.
 Using the wrong one will confuse native speakers and sometimes change your meaning entirely.

 The good news?
 Once you learn the specific uses for each one, it clicks fast.
-This guide covers every use case with clear examples and a practice exercise at the end.
+This guide covers every use case with clear examples, real conversations, and a practice quiz at the end.

 The Big Picture